progit/progit/it/01-introduction/01-chapter1.markdown

 *	Fully distributed
 *	Able to handle large projects like the Linux kernel efficiently (speed and data size)

 Since its birth in 2005, Git has evolved and matured to be easy to use and yet retain these initial qualities.
-Itís incredibly fast, itís very efficient with large projects, and it has an incredible branching system for non-linear development (See Chapter 3).
+It‚Äôs incredibly fast, it‚Äôs very efficient with large projects, and it has an incredible branching system for non-linear development (See Chapter 3).

 ## Git Basics ##